minio/docs/source/reference/minio-mc/mc-version.rst

 Bucket Versioning with Existing Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enabling bucket versioning on a bucket with existing data immediately applies a versioning ID to any unversioned object.
+Enabling bucket versioning on a bucket with existing data immediately creates a null value version ID for each unversioned object.

 Disabling bucket versioning on a bucket with existing versioned data does *not* remove any versioned objects.
 Applications can continue to access versioned data after disabling bucket versioning.